Eminent Note Type V2

 }

-If you don’t want pitch coloring at all, you can just remove that CSS and the word will be white.
+If you don't want pitch coloring at all, you can just remove the pitch class from the front/back template.

 Since the word is simply tagged with a class based on pitch, you’re not limited to just colors for styling, you can use any css on it.
 Feel free to get creative.